acroy/Quantum.jl/docs/docs.md

 	julia> trace(ptrace(qop,1)^2)
 	0.5000000000000002 + 0.0im

-6. Functions implemented in QuantumJL
+6. Functions
 ---

-The following is a list of functions that were implemented in QuantumJL.
-This list does *not* include overloaded functions like `filter`, `trace`, `get`, etc.
+The following is a list of functions that are implemented in QuantumJL, not including overloaded functions like `filter`, `trace`, `get`, etc.:

 	kind,
 	statevec,